8:15 AM - 9:15 AM

 - Sticker Price vs Net Price - Know the Difference!

 The cost of college is an incredibly important decision factor for many families when determining which schools to consider.
 Why then is it so hard to determine how much a college will actually cost?
 A school’s sticker price is the easiest way to compare cost but it is also the most inaccurate.
-In this presentation, you will learn the critical difference between sticker price and net price, how to quickly estimate net price, and how it can save families time, money, and makes you a better advisor.
+In this presentation, you will learn the critical difference between sticker price and net price, how to quickly estimate net price, and how you can help families save time and money, making you a better advisor.

 Presenter: Chris Paasch, Director of College Enrollment Data, College Raptor